docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Next, you must [create and configure the admin-settings.json file](configure-ac.md).

-Once this is done, Docker Desktop users receive the changed settings when they quit and then re-launch Docker Desktop, or launch Docker Desktop for the first time, and sign in to your organization.
+Once this is done, Docker Desktop users receive the changed settings when they either quit, re-launch, and sign in to Docker Desktop, or launch and sign in to Docker Desktop for the first time.
 Docker doesn't automatically mandate that developers re-launch and re-authenticate once a change has been made, so as not to disrupt your developers workflow.

 ### What do users see when the settings are enforced?

-Docker Desktop users see a notification in the **Settings**, or **Preferences** if using a macOS, which states **Some settings are managed by your Admin**.
+Docker Desktop users see a notification in **Settings**, or **Preferences** if using a macOS, which states **Some settings are managed by your Admin**.

 Any settings that are enforced, are grayed out in Docker Desktop and the user is unable to edit them, either via the Docker Desktop UI, CLI, or the `settings.json` file.
 In addition, if Enhanced Container Isolation is enforced, users can't use privileged containers or similar techniques to modify enforced settings within the Docker Desktop Linux VM, for example, reconfigure proxy and networking of reconfigure Docker Engine.